christianhelle/httpgenerator/README.md

     httpgenerator ./openapi.json --output-type onefile
     httpgenerator https://petstore.swagger.io/v2/swagger.json
     httpgenerator https://petstore3.swagger.io/api/v3/openapi.json --base-url https://petstore3.swagger.io
-    httpgenerator ./openapi.json --authorization-header Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c
+    httpgenerator ./openapi.json --authorization-header Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9c
-    httpgenerator ./openapi.json --azure-scope [Some Application ID URI]/.default
+    httpgenerator ./openapi.json --azure-scope [Some Application ID URI]/.default httpgenerator ./openapi.json --generate-intellij-tests
+    httpgenerator ./openapi.json --custom-header X-Custom-Header: Value --custom-header X-Another-Header: AnotherValue

 ARGUMENTS:
     [URL or input file]    URL or file path to OpenAPI Specification file

 OPTIONS:
                                                                 DEFAULT
     -h, --help                                                                       Prints help information
     -v, --version                                                                    Prints version information
     -o, --output <OUTPUT>                                       ./                   Output directory
-        --no-logging                                                                 Don't log errors or collect telemetry
-        --skip-validation                                                            Skip validation of OpenAPI Specification file
+        --no-logging                                                                 Don't log errors or collect telemetry --skip-validation                                                            Skip validation of OpenAPI Specification file
         --authorization-header <HEADER>                                              Authorization header to use for all requests
-        --load-authorization-header-from-environment                                 Load the authorization header from an environment variable or define it in the .http file.
+        --load-authorization-header-from-environment                                 Load the authorization header from an environment variable or define it in the
+                                                                                     .http file.
 You can use --authorization-header-variable-name to specify the environment variable name
         --authorization-header-variable-name <VARIABLE-NAME>    authorization        Name of the environment variable to load the authorization header from
         --content-type <CONTENT-TYPE>                           application/json     Default Content-Type header to use for all requests
         --base-url <BASE-URL>                                                        Default Base URL to use for all requests.
 Use this if the OpenAPI spec doesn't explicitly specify a server URL
         --output-type <OUTPUT-TYPE>                             OneRequestPerFile    OneRequestPerFile generates one .http file per request.
 OneFile generates a single .http file for all requests.
 OneFilePerTag generates one .http file per first tag associated with each request
         --azure-scope <SCOPE>                                                        Azure Entra ID Scope to use for retrieving Access Token for Authorization header
         --azure-tenant-id <TENANT-ID>                                                Azure Entra ID Tenant ID to use for retrieving Access Token for Authorization header
         --timeout <SECONDS>                                     120                  Timeout (in seconds) for writing files to disk
         --generate-intellij-tests                                                    Generate IntelliJ tests that assert whether the response status code is 200
+        --custom-header                                                              Add custom HTTP headers to the generated request
 ```

 Running the following: